How Much Does a Gardener Cost?

 The cost for regular garden maintenance can vary considerably, depending on your location, the size of the garden, the amount of work required and the maintenance company or tradesperson.

-There is a big difference in the prices charged by local self-employed gardeners and larger businesses with many employees, plus big differences in costs charged for work in London and the South East, compared to those in the North or West of the UK.
+There is often a big difference in the gardening prices charged by independent gardeners in comparison to larger businesses, whereby gardening services with multiple gardeners and employees can potentially afford to charge less.
+Plus gardening prices in London and the South East are often higher than compared to those in the North or West of the UK.

 Let's get down to it:

-Typically, gardeners cost between £14 to £25 per hour for most types of work.
-This will vary depending on where you're located in the UK, the complexity of the project, and whether it's a one-off job.
+Typically, a professional gardener costs between £14 to £25 per hour for most types of work.
+This will vary depending on where you're located in the UK, the complexity of the project, and whether it's a one-off job or looking after a well maintained garden.

 Gardener Cost